TheEntropyShard/TheEntropyShard/README.md

 Telegram: @theentropyshard <br>
 Telegram Channel: @shardofficial <br>

-I'm a 17 and I like to program in Java
+I'm 17 y.o. and I like to program in Java